ikondrasovas/ikondrasovas.github.io/_posts/2016-06-20-Sign-ClickOnce_Manifest.md

 According to [this reference](https://msdn.microsoft.com/en-us/library/xc3tc5xx.aspx?f=255&MSPPError=-2147217396) you cannot use msbuild to deploy the application if you need advanced features like Trusted Application Deployment (I suspect signing manifests too).
 So we will have to stick with mage.exe for the deployment part.
 Note that publish can still be performed by msbuild with the publish target.

 It seems cURL [is not capable of managing](http://stackoverflow.com/questions/35149497/tfs-2015-build-vnext-curl-ftp-upload-buggy-or-difficult-to-use) files and folder with spaces.
 And we do have such scenario because the clickonce deployment files and folders like "Application Files".
+I also found an article entitled [ClickOnce From Azure Blob Storage](http://jake.ginnivan.net/clickonce-from-azure-blob-storage/) that gives good examples of msbuild targets to do assembly generation, signing and publishing.
+There is a link to the entire script we can use as a reference.

+## 07/20/2016